LamaWood64/MoodTracker/README.md

 # Mood Tracker

-Mood Tracker is my first iOS application, created due to the lack of simple and efficient mood-tracking solutions on the market.
+Mood Tracker is my very first iOS application, created due to the lack of simple and efficient mood-tracking solutions on the market.

 ## Overview